schepal/delta_hedge/README.md

 '''
 ```
 ## Installation of dependencies
 Run the following command in terminal to install all of the required packages.
+Users will likely experience errors if they install a different version of `CCXT` from the exact version listed in the requirements.txt file.

 ```
 pip install -r requirements.txt